Email Marketing Orange County

 A lot of emails fail because the email marketer doesn’t understand the job of each part of an email.
 To design a successful campaign, you’ll need to understand the job of…

 - The Subject Line - Does it hit on a emotional trigger, like Gain, Logic, Fear, or Scarcity?

 - The Email Body - Does your copy resonate with your intended reader?
 Every subscriber isn't the same, and your emails shouldn't be either...

-- The Landing Page - This is the big pay off...does your landing page copy/images reflect the email your customer just opened?
-This disconnect can KILL a campaign....
+- The Landing Page - This is the big pay off.
+Does your landing page copy/images reflect the email your customer just opened?
+A disconnect here can KILL a campaign...